§ Identity Hub

 , and SHOULD use The message was malformed or improperly constructed

-as the status text
+as the status detail

 Request Example: